-The Children’s Research Network is holding a practical, hands-on workshop on 'Academic Writing Skills', following on from our first workshop in the series on getting published.
-This will take place at our office in 9 Harcourt Street, Dublin 2 on Thursday, 5th October 6-8pm.
+The Children’s Research Network is held a practical, hands-on workshop on 'Academic Writing Skills', following on from our first workshop in the series on getting published.
+This took place at our office in 9 Harcourt Street, Dublin 2 on Thursday, 9th November 6-8pm.

-In this eighth workshop on academic writing skills, participants will be able to bring along examples of their own writing and work through it with the facilitator as well as with the other participants.
-The workshop will also include a presentation on academic writing skills as well as a series of practical exercises in different aspects of writing.
-As part of the workshop, we will aim to produce a mock Research Digest with the whole process of reviewing, revising and copy-editing.
-Who knows, it may be the next Network print publication!
+In this eighth workshop on academic writing skills, participants will be able to brought along examples of their own writing and work through it with the facilitator as well as with the other participants.
+The workshop also included a presentation on academic writing skills as well as a series of practical exercises in different aspects of writing.
+As part of the workshop, we aimed to produce a mock Research Digest with the whole process of reviewing, revising and copy-editing.

-Participants will have the opportunity to work closely with the chief editor of the Children's Research Digest, the Network's coordinator, Maja Haals Brosnan, with extensive experience of academic writing, including publishing, editing, copy-editing and serving on scientific committees and editorial boards.
+Participants had the opportunity to work closely with the chief editor of the Children's Research Digest, the Network's coordinator, Maja Haals Brosnan, with extensive experience of academic writing, including publishing, editing, copy-editing and serving on scientific committees and editorial boards.

 This event will be of interest to researchers, practitioners and service providers who are about to plan or commence or have just begun a new research project.